Abortion Law in Australia

 A medical practitioner (doctor) can provide abortions.

-The approval of two doctors is required if continuing the pregnancy would cause great risk to the life, physical or mental health of the pregnant person or if there is a risk of foetal anomalies.
+The approval of two doctors is required if continuing the pregnancy would cause great risk to the life, physical or mental health of the pregnant person or if there is a risk of fetal anomalies.
 The requirement for a second opinion is waved in cases of emergency.

 Abortions must not be performed for the purposes of gender biased sex-selection.